pl3onasm/Knights-shortest-path/README.md

-# ♞ A knights shortest path
+# ♞ A knight's shortest path

 This program computes a shortest path for a knight on an infinite chessboard on which there may be other chess pieces (obstacles) or not.
 The program outputs the number of steps the knight needs to take and a list of coordinates indicating the successive jumps.
 The output finishes with a graphical representation of the knight's path.